marcbernal/voxel-snakes-and-ladders/README.md

 ![Tests results](./images/tests-console-expected.png)

-To see more verbose on the tests results, add `-v=n`
+To see a more verbose description on the tests results, add `-v=n`